 Greer was awarded Best of Show in the Kansas Watercolor Society National Exhibition 2012.
 He also received a First Place Award from the Missouri Watercolor Society's National Members' Invitational 2012.
 In 2011, he received the Watercolor Missouri National's "Board of Directors Award."
 He was also awarded the 2010 "Award of Excellence" (Best of Show) from the Watercolor Missouri National.
 Hugh's entry in the Kansas Watercolor Society National Exhibition 2009 received a Purchase Award and a Cash Award.
 The Friends of the Kansas Watercolor Society chose one of Greer's paintings as the recipient of their Cash Award.
 Also in 2009, he received "The Sutherland Lumber Co.
 Award" from the Watercolor Missouri National 2009.
 He received the "George Latta Memorial Award" from the 2008 Watercolor Missouri National show.
 In 2007, he was honored with a cash award from the Kansas Watercolor Society "Winter Invitational."

-In October, the 35th Annual Art Awards sponsored by the Arts Council (Wichita, Kansas), presented Hugh with their Excellence in the Arts "Individual Artist" Award for 2004.
+In October, 2004, the 35th Annual Art Awards sponsored by the Arts Council (Wichita, Kansas), presented Hugh with their Excellence in the Arts "Individual Artist" Award.
 In September 2003, Hugh won the Grand Prize at Arts for the Parks Top 100, an International competition for his unique interpretation of Fort Larned titled New Stories and Tall Tales.
 He is the only artist to win the Grand Prize in both the Top-100 and the Mini-100 from Arts for the Parks.
 In 2002, Hugh was the winner for Region III in the Arts for the Parks competition for Winter on the Tallgrass and the People's choice award for the same painting.
 He won Best of Show, "Art from the Heartland 2001," and Best of Show, "Kansas 7 State Watercolor Exhibition 2000."